pauldrinn/cluster_research/docs/README.md

 # Notebook

+## 16.01.2021

+Committing new analysis script.
+It's still kinda messy atm but I will work on it more later.
+Also, I think I'll have to remove some annotations I added just because they were the top hit (below E-value of 0.1).

+## 15.01.2021

+Meeting over.
+We now have meaningful data but we need to extract the meaning now.
+A few things to include in the data to be presented to biologists:
+- \# of seqs (in a cluster)
+- \# of unk annotations (in a cluster), so makes sense to add an unk ratio column.
+- Annotations, before and after (of all domains)
+- Pfam clan if it's in a clan to discard less probable hits if hits are in the same clan.
+- Taxonomic IDs, class names extracted from Dr. Dyrka's DB
+- Coverage % (unk ratio of GDT / unk ratio of predicted label file -- updated from GDT)

+Also, further filtering of hits should be done:
+- For hits of longer alignments and high number of match states in the database HMM, any E-value more than 0.1 is considered useless in this case.
+- For shorter ones, the E-value threshold is 1.

+---
+Trying out new things.
+It's my first time using argparser and finally putting everything into functions.
+Also implementing more error control.

 ## 12-14.01.2021

 Did nothing.
 Meeting tomorrow to discuss the results and talk about what's next.

 To-do for later:
 - [ ] Turn everything into functions, use argparse and add ifnames.
-- [ ] Create function to add annotations found with extend_annot.py to a new ground truth (maybe not so true) file. (from 05.01.2021)
+- [x] Create function to add annotations found with extend_annot.py to a new ground truth (maybe not so true) file. (from 05.01.2021)
-- [ ] Same as #2 but with HHblits output so parsing .hhr must be done.
+- [x] Same as #2 but with HHblits output so parsing .hhr must be done.
 I found a really well-written python gist but I'm thinking I should write it myself instead of using his.

 ## 11.01.2021